 This provision shall apply to such non-integrated refueling canister-only systems that inherently allow only refueling vapors to be stored in the canister(s); and, in which the inherent battery-charge operational mode characteristics cause the canister(s) to experience only either no purge or partial purge during the supplemental two-day diurnal plus hot soak test sequence.

-The manufacturer shall provide the following statement in the application for certification, “The canisters in all vehicles equipped with the [indicate a specific evaporative/refueling family] shall have attained a purged condition when the vehicles have consumed at least 85% of their nominal fuel tank capacity.
-Assurance with this performance is based on the particular design specifications of the evaporative/refueling family, other inherent battery-charge operational mode characteristics of the vehicle’s related systems, and other knowledge possessed by the manufacturer.
-Providing this assurance relieves the manufacturer of conducting a separate engineering evaluation for demonstrating the evaporative/refueling family’s capability of purging its canister(s) during a supplemental two-day diurnal plus hot soak emission test sequence in which the battery state-of-charge setting is at the lowest level allowed by the manufacturer.”
+The manufacturer shall provide the following attestation in the application for certification, “The canisters in all vehicles equipped with the [indicate a specific evaporative/refueling family] will have attained a purged condition when the vehicles have consumed at least 85% of their nominal fuel tank capacity.
+Attestation of this performance is based on the particular design specifications of the evaporative/refueling family, other inherent battery-charge operational mode characteristics of the vehicle’s related systems, and other knowledge possessed by the manufacturer.
+Providing this attestation relieves the manufacturer of conducting a separate engineering evaluation for demonstrating the evaporative/refueling family’s capability of purging its canister(s) during a supplemental two-day diurnal plus hot soak emission test sequence in which the battery state-of-charge setting is at the lowest level allowed by the manufacturer.”

-The manufacturer shall provide the specific information that supports its assurance of the system’s performance with these requirements when requested by the Executive Officer.
+The manufacturer shall provide the specific information that supports its attestation of the system’s performance with these requirements within 30 days when requested by the Executive Officer.

-The Executive Officer may withdraw the allowance to use the provision specified in section II.A.5.4.2.1., when information, including but not limited to that obtained from in-use vehicle testing, indicates non-compliance by the applicable evaporative/refueling family with the requirement.
+The Executive Officer shall require the use of the procedures described in II.A.5.4.1 or II.A.5.4.2____________., when information, such as that obtained from in-use vehicle testing, indicates non-compliance by the applicable evaporative/refueling family with the requirements of II.A.5.4.2.1.

 §86.1829-15 (February 19, 2015)